phasehq/docs/public/integrations/platforms/github-actions.md

 ![Configure a repository sync](/assets/images/platform-integrations/github/gh-actions-configure-sync-repo.png)

 Alternatively, you sync secrets directly to your GitHub organization.
 You can choose between **All repositories**, meaning private and public repositories, or Only **Private repositories**, based on your requirements.
 Your GitHub repositories will inherit the organization-level secrets automatically.
-GitHub Actions secret takes the following presidence:
+GitHub Actions secret takes the following precedence:

 - **Environment secret**